zhan006/ToyRobot/README.md

 To run this application, please make sure appropiate java runtime enviroment is installed on your device and you can run this application under any IDE such as Eclipes, IntelliJ or VSCode with Console.java as the entry point of the program.

-Alternatively, if you want to run the application in a terminal, make sure the appropiate java sdk is installed and environment variable is set up on your device.
+Alternatively, if you want to run the application in a terminal, make sure the appropiate java sdk and **maven** is installed and environment variable is set up on your device.
 To test if they are successfully set up, open a termial such as commandline in windows, and type

 `java -v`